Michelle Thomas Fine Art: Fostering Creativity and Community in Mission Bernal

 Discover the captivating world of Michelle Thomas Fine Art Gallery + Studio, where art, community, and creativity intertwine.
 Michelle Thomas, an accomplished artist passionate about sharing artistic techniques and unlocking creative potential, has curated a multifaceted space that offers exhibitions, performances, classes, and a membership-based creative workspace.
 Michelle Thomas Fine Art is a haven for artists and enthusiasts in the vibrant Mission Bernal neighborhood.
-Join us as we delve into this exceptional gallery’s unique features, inspiring events, and heartfelt vision.
+Join us as we explore the exceptional gallery’s unique features, inspiring events, and heartfelt vision.

 We recently sat down with Michelle to learn more.